KrisKozlowski/KrisKozlowski/README.md

 ## About me

-I like caring for quality and I appreciate contact with people.
-Analysing and solving clients' problems make me satisfied.
-For a long time, however, I have been thinking over a change of my professional profile to fulfil my potential.
-Some time ago I got into IT and programming languages.
-Because of the tough pandemic time, I decided to change my professional profile dramatically, so I started to learn it on my own and do some software testing tasks under the tutelage of my acquaintances, who have a great deal of experience in IT.
-I am looking for a job in which I would be able to make use of my skills and develop them.
+Last year, I achieved my goal of starting a career as a software tester.
+I really enjoy this position, as it involves analysing and quality assurance, and appreciate being in a branch where I can fulfil my potential.
+I am looking for a job in which I would be able to make use of my skills and develop them

 ## Courses